vincestats/creator-marketing-portfolio/README.md

 🚀 Why This Portfolio Exists

 To showcase:
-My work as a creator
+My work as a creator and musician
 My skills as a growth marketer
 My ability to understand creators deeply
 My approach to content, funnels, and messaging